 Translation plugins get a unique sitemap per language.
 For more information, please refer to this article.

 NGINX is a web server meant to improve performance and scalability with statically loaded files.
 Since WordPress always serves its pages dynamically (even when using a caching plugin), NGINX must proxy to a PHP process, which negates NGINX’s performance benefits and adds complexity.
-This proxy can be overwritten by other custom configurations in NGINX, which is why you might be experiencing issues with NGINX.
+Custom configurations of NGINX can prevent the proxy from calling WordPress, which is why you might be experiencing issues with NGINX.

 NGINX’s configuration language is very powerful and straightforward […], but often people coming from other servers are not sure how things work in NGINX and just copy and paste whatever they see from a blog that seems to fill their needs. — NGINX